serverless/blog/posts/2018-04-10-announcing-new-2018-serverless-champions.md

 ---
-title: "Serverless Champions: 2018 winners"
+title: "Introducing our first cohort of 2018 Serverless Champions"
 description: Serverless Champions are leaders in the Serverless Community.
 Meet our 2018 community heroes.
 date: 2018-04-10
 layout: Post